Percolation of discrete GFF in dimension two II. Connectivity properties of two-sided level sets: Extensions

 \subsection{Acknowledgments}

+Part of YG's work was done while working at City University of Hong Kong.
 YG and PN are partially supported by a GRF grant from the Research Grants Council of the Hong Kong SAR (project CityU11307320).
 WQ is partially supported by a GRF grant from the Research Grants Council of the Hong Kong SAR (project CityU11308624).